vltabacaru/testing/orcl-dbcs-feat-19c-hol/hybrid-partition/hybrid-partition.md

 0
 ````

 We can insert rows into internal partitions from the original `SALES` table.
-Using the partition extension clause `PARTITION` (partition_name), we can specify the name of the partition within `SALES` table from which we want to retrieve data, in order to populate one internal partition in particular.
+Using the partition extension clause `PARTITION (PARTITION_NAME)`, we can specify the name of the partition within `SALES` table from which we want to retrieve data, in order to populate one internal partition in particular.

 ````
 insert into HYBRID_SALES (PROD_ID, CUST_ID, TIME_ID, CHANNEL_ID, PROMO_ID, QUANTITY_SOLD, AMOUNT_SOLD)